 Scorpions are burrowing animals and must have soil to survive.
 They typically eat insects, but their diet can be extremely variable—another key to their survival in so many harsh locales.

 When food is scarce, the scorpion has an amazing ability to slow its metabolism to as little as one-third the typical rate for arthropods.
 This technique enables some species to use little oxygen and live on as little as a single insect per year.
 Even with lowered metabolism, the scorpion can spring quickly to the hunt when the opportunity presents itself.

 The telson and pedipalps are the parts of the scorpion anatomy owners should be most aware of, as these comprise the main weapons of a scorpion.

-- Telson - Specially modified segment at the tip of the "tail" that contains the venom gland (i.e. the "stinger").
+- Telson: this piece is a specially modified segment at the tip of the "tail" that contains the venom gland (i.e., the "stinger").

 Here are some other terms regarding scorpion anatomy:

-- Chela - Claw-like structure found on the pedipalp of a scorpion.
+- Chela: This claw-like structure found on the pedipalp of a scorpion.